-Community Matters is your destination for the latest news from UK HealthCare’s community engagement program.
+Your destination for the latest news from UK HealthCare’s community engagement program.

 Read the blog »

-Hosted by Fernanda C. Camargo, DMV, PhD
+Hosted by Fernanda Camargo, DMV, PhD, UK Equine Extension Professor

-February 19, 2014
+August 19, 2014

 Leading the way for every patient, every time

-UK HealthCare at Turfland
+A blog about the new facility, UK HealthCare at Turfland

 UK HealthCare patients have great stories to tell.

 Call 859-257-1000 or 800-333-8874 for general info and appointments.
 Hours »

 Call 859-323-5000 for patient information and hospital admin, 24/7.